SensorsINI/CartPoleSimulation/README.md

 5. Train a model using either TensorFlow (default) or PyTorch.
 Specify the library to use in `./SI_Toolkit_ASF/config_training.yml`.
 Type `python -m SI_Toolkit_ASF.run.Train_Network -h` for a list of parameters you can define.
 Some default values are set in the same config as in step 3 and can also be modified there.
 Now run the Train module with all parameter flags that you wish.
 You will want to specify the network architecture.
 Training will store a new model within a subfolder `Models/` in the chosen experiment folder.
 6. Test the model.
 Adjust the parameters in `./SI_Toolkit_ASF/config_testing.yml` to select the correct test file and model.
 Run `python -m SI_Toolkit_ASF.run.Run_Brunton_Test` which selects the test run set in config and compares the model's predictions versus true model behavior in Brunton-style plots.
 You can again see all params with the flag `-h`.
 If the script breaks, set a smaller `--test_len`.
    ![Alt Text](https://raw.githubusercontent.com/SensorsINI/CartPoleSimulation/master/others/Media/Brunton.gif "Brunton plots Demo")
 7. Run MPPI with the trained model.
-Define an experiment in `run_data_generator.py`, select "predictor_autoregressive_tf" in the top-level config file, and run `python -m run_data_generator`.
+Define an experiment in `run_data_generator.py`, select "predictor_autoregressive_neural" in the top-level config file, and run `python -m run_data_generator`.
 The results can be replayed in GUI.

 ## Structure: